 A good number of runners use an interval method where they run for a certain amount of time then walk for a period.
-What I’ve decided to do is skip for 90 sec. and run for 30 seconds and so on.
-Instead of the walking portion I will be running instead.
-Those exact times might change as I get more into the training schedule.
+So I decided to do skip for 90 sec. and run for 30 seconds and so on.

-What does your community think about your mission?
+What did your community think about your mission?

-I have been getting lots of support and encouragement from folks in the area.
+I got a lot of support and encouragement from folks in the area.

-The owner of my local workout studio, Linda Alexander of Oxygen and Iron Training Studio has offered to give me stretches and training exercises to help prepare me in my journey.
+The owner of my local workout studio, Linda Alexander of Oxygen and Iron Training Studio gave me stretches and training exercises to help prepare me in my journey.

 A local running shoe owner Jeff Van Horn of Lucky Road Run Shop has been working with me on the best running shoe to use for my training.
 He has also contacted my favorite running shoe company (Altra) to see about some adaptations that could be made to the running shoe for skipping.